Non-partisan democracy: Historical examples

+United States

 Historians have frequently interpreted Federalist No. 10 to imply that the Founding Fathers of the United States intended the government to be nonpartisan.
 James Madison defined a faction as "a number of citizens, whether amounting to a minority or majority of the whole, who are united and actuated by some common impulse of passion, or of interest, adverse to the rights of other citizens, or to the permanent and aggregate interests of the community."
 As political parties had interests which were adverse to the rights of citizens and to the general welfare of the nation, several Founding Fathers preferred a nonpartisan form of government.

 The administration of George Washington and the first few sessions of the US Congress were nonpartisan.
 Factions within the early US government coalesced into the Federalist and Democratic-Republican parties.
 The Era of Good Feelings, when the Federalist party collapsed (leaving the Democratic-Republican party as the sole political faction) was the United States' only experience with a one-party system.

 The Confederate States of America had no political parties during its entire existence from 1861 to 1865.
 Despite political differences within the Confederacy, no national political parties were formed because they were seen as illegitimate.
 "Anti-partyism became an article of political faith."
 Without a two-party system building alternative sets of national leaders, electoral protests tended to be narrowly state-based, "negative, carping and petty".
 The 1863 mid-term elections became mere expressions of futile and frustrated dissatisfaction.
 According to historian David M. Potter, this lack of a functioning two-party system caused "real and direct damage" to the Confederate war effort, since it prevented the formulation of any effective alternatives to the conduct of the war by the Davis administration.

 Legislative elections in the Confederacy were decided without political parties.
 Key candidate identification related to adopting secession before or after Lincoln's call for volunteers to retake Federal property.
 Previous party affiliation played a part in voter selection, predominantly secessionist Democrat or unionist Whig.
 There were no organized political parties, but elective offices were exempted from military duty.
 Virtually every position was contested with as many as twenty candidates for each office.
 The absence of political parties made individual roll call voting all the more important, as the Confederate "freedom of roll-call voting [was] unprecedented in American legislative history.

 The Republic of Texas was a nonpartisan democracy before it was annexed by the United States; all four presidents of the Republic of Texas, and the members of the Texian Congress, were officially non-partisan.

+New Zealand

 From 1853 to 1890, within the Self-governing colony of New Zealand, Members of Parliament were not organised into any formal political parties.
 Prime Ministers made individual agreements with Members of Parliament in order to form and maintain government, lest MP's 'cross the floor' and joined the opposition.